Repurica/SPMG3T6_Github/README.md

-# SPMG3T6_Github set-up/running of application instructions
+# SPMG3T6_Github set-up/accessing application instructions
 For frontend ReactJs application:
 1. Unzip the zipped source files and open the folder in VSCode/navigate to its directory in command line/cmd.
 2.Type "cd frontend" in the terminal (vscode terminal/command line)